-John Ams - Mr. Ams is the Executive Vice President and Chief Operating Officer of the National Society of Accountants in Alexandria, VA.
-He has over 40 years of experience in the federal tax arena with expertise providing legislative and regulatory representation in accounting and federal tax matters to a variety of constituencies including individuals, non-profit organizations, and corporations.
-At NSA, a professional society whose members practice in the areas of accounting and taxation, he is responsible for all operations and provides information, education and guidance to his membership regarding tax legislation, tax and accounting regulations, and administrative concerns.
+John Ams - Mr. Ams has over 40 years of experience in the federal tax arena with expertise providing legislative and regulatory representation in accounting and federal tax matters to a variety of constituencies including individuals, non-profit organizations, and corporations.
+He served as the Executive Vice President and Chief Operating Officer of the National Society of Accountants in Alexandria, VA from 2001 to 2018.
+At NSA, a professional society whose members practice in the areas of accounting and taxation, he was responsible for all operations and provides information, education and guidance to his membership regarding tax legislation, tax and accounting regulations, and administrative concerns.
 He has presented testimony to IRS and Congress on numerous occasions and served as a member of the IRS Advisory Council from 2012-14, where he was the 2014 chair of the Professional Responsibility Subgroup.
 Mr. Ams is a Certified Association Executive, a member of the D.C Bar Association, and a member of Phi Beta Kappa.
 He holds a J.D. from the Georgetown University Law Center and a BA, magna cum laude, from Michigan State University, East Lansing, MI.

-Kathy Pickering - Ms. Pickering is the executive director of The Tax Institute (TTI) and vice president of regulatory affairs for H&R Block.
-With almost 20 years of experience in tax administration, Kathy is responsible for the strategic direction and management of a team of the nation’s top tax experts.
-As head of The Tax Institute, Kathy oversees a group of 23 credentialed tax experts, with deep knowledge of the industry and regular, direct interaction with tax professionals and taxpayers.
-This team provides four key functions: 1) providing expert research and analysis to frontline tax professionals and taxpayers, 2) tax law and policy analysis, 3) leading the identification, communication, and integration of tax changes across H&R Block’s corporate structure, and 4) coordination and communication among the IRS, state and local agencies on issues affecting the tax industry.
-In her role as H&R Block’s vice president of regulatory affairs, Kathy leads the relationship-management strategy with the IRS and state taxing agencies.
-Kathy is currently focusing on the IRS Security Summit, which brings together representatives from the IRS, state tax agencies, and private industry to work on collaborative solutions to combat stolen identity refund fraud schemes.
+Kathy Pickering, EA - Ms. Pickering is the executive director of The Tax Institute (TTI) and vice president of regulatory affairs for H&R Block.
+With over 20 years of experience in tax administration, Kathy is responsible for the strategic direction and management of a team of the nation’s top tax experts.
+As head of The Tax Institute, Ms. Pickering oversees a group of 23 credentialed tax experts, with deep knowledge of the industry and regular, direct interaction with tax professionals and taxpayers.
+This team provides four key functions: 1) providing expert research and analysis to frontline tax professionals and taxpayers, 2) tax law and policy analysis, 3) leading the identification, communication, and integration of tax changes across H&R Block’s operations, and 4) coordination and communication among the IRS, state and local agencies on issues affecting the tax industry.
+In her role as H&R Block’s vice president of regulatory affairs, she leads the relationship-management strategy with the IRS and state taxing agencies.
+Ms. Pickering is currently focusing on the IRS Security Summit, which brings together representatives from the IRS, state tax agencies, and private industry to work on collaborative solutions to combat stolen identity refund fraud schemes.

-Lynnette T. Riley - Riley was appointed the Georgia State Revenue Commissioner in January 2015.
+Lynnette T. Riley - Ms. Riley was appointed the Georgia State Revenue Commissioner in January 2015.
 Riley comes to the Department of Revenue most recently from the Georgia General Assembly, where she served four years in office as the House District 50 (Johns Creek) Representative.
-While in the General Assembly, she was a member of the Ways and Means, Natural Resources and Environment, Retirement and the Metropolitan Atlanta Rapid Transit Oversight committees, was the Fulton County House Delegation Chair and a floor leader.
+While in the General Assembly, she was a member of the Ways and Means, Natural Resources and Environment, Retirement and the Metropolitan Atlanta Rapid Transit Oversight committees, was the Fulton County House Delegation Chair and an administration Floor Leader.
 Commissioner Riley currently serves on the Board of Trustees of the Federation of Tax Administrators, the Southeast Association of Tax Administrators, and Senior Executive Board of the Identity Theft Tax Refund Fraud Information Sharing & Analysis Center.

 Joseph Sica - Mr. Sica, Chief Public Policy Officer for Green Dot/Tax Products Group, has been affiliated with tax time financial products and combating fraud in the tax system for the last 28 years.
 In the earliest days of e-filing, Mr. Sica worked with the IRS to develop and pilot refund loans as an incentive for people to file electronically.
 Prior to IRS having increased fraud detection capabilities, he started the Fraud Service Bureau in 1994 in which banks in the tax loan industry electronically exchanged data to identify fraud and shared results with the IRS.
 Years ago, Mr. Sica changed his primary focus in the tax industry from technology to related policy affairs and assisted in coordination of dialog between the industry and the IRS.
 As such, he is a co-founding board member and past chair of the Council for Electronic Revenue Communications Advancement (CERCA).
 Mr. Sica is also a co-founder member and past vice-chair of the American Coalition for Taxpayer Rights (ACTR), a tax industry policy group seeking to preserve taxpayer choices.
 Recently, he has worked with industry, state revenue departments and the IRS in connection with establishing the IRS Security Summit taking co-lead roles in the Information Sharing and the Financial Services work groups.
 Mr. Sica completed Executive Development work at The Wharton School in 1996.